asdf1011/bdec/docs/source/format/sequence.rst

 ==============

 A sequence can be assigned a value that can be referenced in expressions.
-The value itself is an :ref:`expression <bdec-expressions` that can reference entries contained within the sequence.
+The value itself is an :ref:`expression <bdec-expressions>` that can reference entries contained within the sequence.

-Sequence lengths can be used for several purposes, including:
+Sequence values can be used for several purposes, including:

   * Converting text lengths to referencable lengths
   * Joining non-adjacent numeric fields into one value
   * Adding custom integer encodings

+If a sequence has a value, that value can be limited using :ref:`constraints <bdec-constraints>`.

 Examples